Morbid1134/A-Notes/README.md

 3. Test the theory to determine the cause
 4. Establish a plan of action to resolve the problem and implement a solution
 5. Verify full system functionality (if applicable, implement preventative measures)
-6. Document the findings, actions, and outcomes.+
+6. Document the findings, actions, and outcomes.

 ## USB Cables